michellefame/geol-enst-253-labs/labs/lab-01-introduction-gis/index.md

 Before any of us start on the assignment, let’s make sure everyone is successfully connected to the VCL, the F: drive, and can open ArcGIS Pro.
 Take notes on what we did to get connected; me, Andy, and your TA will come around and troubleshoot any issues you run into.
 If things go slowly today, make use of this time to catch up with classmates you already know and get to know folks you have not met before.

 **Installation & Connection:**
-1. Install the Windows App for [PC](https://learn.microsoft.com/en-us/windows-app/get-started-connect-devices-desktops-apps?tabs=windows-avd%2Cwindows-w365%2Cwindows-devbox%2Cmacos-rds%2Cwindows-pc&pivots=azure-virtual-desktop#connect-to-your-devices-and-apps) or [Mac] ([https://www.example.com](https://learn.microsoft.com/en-us/windows-app/get-started-connect-devices-desktops-apps?tabs=macos-avd%2Cwindows-w365%2Cwindows-devbox%2Cmacos-rds%2Cwindows-pc&pivots=azure-virtual-desktop#connect-to-your-devices-and-apps))on your computer to access Azure (the program which hosts our remote desktop system).
+1. Download and install the **Windows App** from the App Store (Mac) or Microsoft Store (PC) onto your computer in order to access Azure (the program which hosts our remote desktop system).
 2. Open the app, click **"+"**, and select **Add work or school account**.
 3. Use your full email address (`@amherst.edu`) and login as normal.
 4. Once the ArcGIS 3.5 Desktop is available, click on the **"..."** icon and select **Connect**.

-*(Note: Reference the Windows and Mac setup links provided in class if you need help with step 1).*

 **File Management Overview:**
 Open a folder and navigate to the class drive.
 Here is how the drive is structured: